The aim of the Cycle skills training programme is to increase the bike-riding competency of children, young people, and adults.

 The training is based on a national cycle education program, BikeReady which incorporates cycle skills training, to make bike riding safer and more fun from childhood onwards.

-BikeReady has been developed by New Zealand Transport Agency (NZTA) and Accident Compensation Corporation (ACC).
+BikeReady has been developed by Waka Kotahi (NZTA) and Accident Compensation Corporation (ACC).

-The delivery of Cycle skills training in the Whangarei District is funded by the Whangarei District Council (WDC) and the NZTA.
+The delivery of Cycle skills training in the Northland is funded by the Whangarei District Council (WDC), Far North District Council (FNDC), and Waka Kotahi.
 The programme is delivered through a partnership between Bike Northland and Sport Northland and is free to schools and all participants.

 Cycle skills training in Schools